-The Committee agreed that Budget Delegate Summits will meet the intent, goals, and values of this program contingent on event and engagement efforts.
+The Committee agreed that Community design workshops will meet the intent, goals, and values of this program contingent on event and engagement efforts.
 This includes engaging communities of interest in their spaces and providing resources necessary for inclusion and accessibility.